victorhmp/dotfiles/README.md

 To setup iTerm2, first you should choose the right colorscheme: `iTerm2 -> Preferences -> Profiles -> Colors -> Color Presets -> Import` and go to the iTerm2-config file and select `gruvbox-dark.itermcolors`, then open `Color Presects` selector again and select gruvbox-dark.
-Now your iTerm2 should look awesome!
+Much better!

 Let's also install an amazing font!
 First, lets install the font into your
 sistem: